What does trauma have to do with food compulsions?

 Powerlessness transforms into a feeling of power and agency.

 But this healing has her own timing, her own wisdom, and her own guidance.
 We’re partners of this healing, not the doers of it.
-(I talk about the gift of embracing this timing here.
-Look about halfway down the page, where I talk about the time it takes to heal.)
+(I talk about the gift of embracing this timing here.)

 Healing is possible

-Healing trauma can offer tremendous relief, ease the dysregulation and anxiety in the body, and create room for new pathways to arise – new ways of relating to the urge to binge, restrict, or overeat.
+Healing trauma offers tremendous relief, easing the dysregulation and anxiety in the body, and creating room for new pathways to arise – new ways of relating to the urge to binge, restrict, or overeat.

 One key, I’ve found, is to honor the place the food has for you, to honor its role as a primary attachment and how it’s cared for your emotional needs.